knbz/security-advisor/iam.md

 Every user that accesses an instance of the {{site.data.keyword.security-advisor_short}} service in your account must be assigned an access policy with an IAM user role defined.
 The policy determines which actions that a user can perform within the context of that specific service instance.
 {: shortdesc}

-The actions are customized and defined by the {{site.data.keyword.Bluemix_notm}} service as operations that are allowed to be performed in the service.
+The actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that are allowed to be performed in the service.
 The actions are then mapped to IAM service user roles.
 In the following table, the actions and required permissions for {{site.data.keyword.security-advisor_short}} are mapped.

 <table><caption>Which roles can perform which actions?</caption>
   <col width="40%">